-

 2. The type of overhead crane

-There are 3 main types of overhead crane : single girder, double girder and under running.
+There are 2 main types of overhead crane : single girder and double girder.

 Single girder overhead crane : This model has one girder on the runway track, with the hoist moving underneath.
 Lifting height is reduced by the size of the beam.